Lung Cancer Screening

 How do I know if I am eligible for a lung cancer screening?

-To be a candidate for lung screening, an individual must be:
+To be a candidate for lung screening, an individual must:

-- A smoker or a person who quit smoking less than 15 years ago
+- Be a smoker or a person who quit smoking within the last 15 years.

 Risks / Benefits